wkriigel/project987/x987-app/ENHANCED_OPTIONS_README.md

 The enhanced options system integrates with the report display:

 1. **Options Summary Panel**: Shows total options detected and values by category
-2. **Main Table**: Displays detected options in a clean, readable format
+2. **Main Table**: Displays detected options and Options MSRP Total in a clean, readable format
 3. **Fallback Support**: Gracefully handles cases where options aren't detected

 ## Benefits

 1. **Accurate Detection**: Multiple patterns catch options even with different wording
-2. **Value Calculation**: Automatic calculation of options value for fair value analysis
+2. **MSRP Aggregation**: Automatic aggregation of Options MSRP Total
 3. **Categorization**: Logical grouping makes it easy to understand what's included
 4. **Trim Awareness**: Correctly handles standard equipment on special trims
 5. **Extensible**: Easy to add new options and patterns via configuration
+6. **Transmission Assumption**: Transmissions (PDK/Tiptronic) are assumed and not counted as options.

 ## Future Enhancements